dnzckn/TalkingTrees/README.md

 This opens the **PyForest Tree Editor Pro** - a full-featured visual editor for creating and editing behavior trees.

-**NEW: Want to see Python code?**
+For Python code generation:

 ```bash
 ./run_code_view.sh
 ```

 This opens the **Code View** tool showing three synchronized views: Visual Tree, JSON Editor, and Python Code.
-Edit the JSON directly and see Python code generated automatically!
+Edit the JSON directly and see Python code generated automatically.

 See [LAUNCHER_GUIDE.md](LAUNCHER_GUIDE.md) for all launcher options.